 With those things that we cannot do without, our life has become more flexible.
 They free us to have more times to indulge ourselves, though, at the expense of our health:

 1) TV constantly bombards us with stimulating images and feeding us with repeating messages.
 It turns us into a passive and cynical being.
 It turns us into a couch potato and a willing brainwash subject.
 More and more people find themselves having only a dog and a TV to keep them company at home.

 2) Refrigerator can keep food fresh and edible longer.
 It makes food easily available and opens the door to over consumption that can lead to over-weight condition and diabetes.

 3) PC has become an indispensible tool for most people in the workplace.
 Many people spend almost the entire working hours sitting in front of the PC with minimum and restricted movements that can cause a slew of new human illness.

 4) There are articles reporting that since microwave oven using high energy electromagnetic wave to heat up food at the molecular level, valuable nutrients may be altered or destroyed.
 On-going researches are being conducted to study the long term effects of such claims.

 5) Cell phone uses similar microwave signal to achieve wireless communication.
 Even though the intensity is not as strong, the long term effect on the brain with the cell phone pressing against the ear is unknown at the present time.

-Today, there are too many things that are deemed not healthy, for example, sugar, salt, air pollution, agriculture pesticides, genetic engineered food, growth enhanced cattle/pigs/chickens, etc. My approach is not to over-consume and over-indulge but to have a balanced diet, to have a balance life style, and to make sure that the body has good immune system (exercise) and has ample time to dispose of the toxin (sweat).
+Today, there are too many things that are deemed harmful to our health, for example, excessive sugar and salt, air pollution and agriculture pesticides, genetic engineered food and growth enhanced cattle/pigs/chickens, etc. The recommended approaches are not to over-consume and over-indulge but to have a balanced diet, to have a balanced lifestyle, and to allow the body ample times and means to dispose of the toxin.